wealthscope/wealthscope-partner-sdk/README.md

 {
-    "partner_name": "a unique identifier representing your company", "user_id": "a unique identifier for your user", "accounts": [
+    "partner_name": "a unique identifier representing your company", "user_id": "a unique identifier for your user", "language": "en", // Indicate the language (en or fr) to be used in the iFrame "accounts": [
         {
             "institution": "ABC Brokers", // The broker or institution the account is with